Togusa09/Togusa09.github.io/_posts/2018-6-2-Dynamic-model-colour-in-unity-Part2.md

 }
 {% endhighlight %}

-TextureManager class
+## Using a material manager class

 Of course, if the only need is to prevent the creation of a new texture for every object and colour change, then the simplest method is to focus on the on preventing the additional textures being created for every colour change and object.
 Since this is a relatively simple use case, the coloured materials could be maintained through use of a manager class:

 {% highlight c# %}
-public static class TextureManager
+public static class MaterialManager
 {
     static Dictionary<Color, Material> Materials = new Dictionary<Color, Material>();